IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 Query results:

 The following table identifies each item in the response.
 The result includes an email, `UID2`, `BUCKET_ID`, `LAST_UID2_UPDATE_UTC`, and `LAST_SALT_UPDATE_UTC` as shown in the ID 1 example below.
 No information is returned for ID 2 because the corresponding UID2 was generated after the last bucket update.
-For ID 3, `NULL` values are returned due to a missing UID2. {**gwh/MC_06 what does a missing UID2 mean?
-That there was not a match for the email?
-Also gwh/MC_07 just a comment that we have only one example here.
-Is it valid for multiples and for phone numbers, just the same?**]
+For ID 3, `NULL` values are returned due to a missing UID2.

 ```
 +----+--------------------+----------------------------------------------+------------+-------------------------+-------------------------+